ramseylab/cerenkov3/cerenkov3_data/resource/4DGenome/README.md

 The relationship of residence/overlap will be tested by [`bedtools intersect` CLI](https://bedtools.readthedocs.io/en/latest/content/tools/intersect.html).

-### Possible SNP-gene edge exclusion based on pathway media
+### SNP-gene edge exclusion based on pathway media

 Based on our definition of promoters, if a gene's TSS resides in a 4DGenome region, certainly its promoter will overlap with that given region.
 Therefore there would be 2 weights, $w_{\text{TSS}}$ and $w_{\text{promoter}}$ for any snp-gene edge ending at this gene.